holadmex/messaging-que-app/README.md

 `sudo rabbitmq-server -detached` (This helps to run your RabbitMQ sever in the background without holding the terminal as hostage)

-Open another sperate terminal (Optiona, but a must on first attempt with CMD above and below)
+Open another sperate terminal (Optiona, but a must on first attempt with cmd above and below)

 **Second step:**